AbhiByte/AbhiByte/README.md

 ### 👋 Hey there my name is Abhinav and I'm an incoming student @uWaterloo
-### 🚀 Interested in all things rocket science and programming!!
+### 🚀 Interested in all things rocket science and programming!
 ### 🔭 I’m currently working on... 👀👀👀
 ### 🌱 I’m currently learning data science and deep learning w/ python